-Cherwell has a higher rate of households containing a person with a health problem than the rest of Oxfordshire, with 27.6% of people within this category.
+The Housing Needs and Economic Assessment advises that Cherwell has the higher than average rate of households containing a person with a health problem than the rest of Oxfordshire, with 27.6% of people within this category.
 Whilst the housing needs of these groups will be very different, depending on the nature and the severity of their disability, they are also more likely to be homeowners.

-In response to this, it is important to ensure that future development provides a continued supply of accessible and adapted properties for all tenures that responds to the identified need.
-The new draft Local Plan advises a minimum of M4 (2) of Building Regulations is encouraged and on larger sites, at least 10% of the dwellings should be built to M4(3).
-Increasing the overall numbers of properties built to Part M4 (3) of Building Regulations will be encouraged.
+The role of this strategy and a priority within therefore is to ensure that future development provides a continued supply of accessible and adapted properties for all tenures that responds to the identified need.
+Increasing the numbers of properties built to Part M4 (3) of Building Regulations will be encouraged.